John R. Wingard, M.D., Chair

 Dr. Wingard is professor of Medicine and Pediatrics, director of the Bone Marrow Transplant Program, Price Eminent Scholar, and deputy director for Research of the University of Florida Health Cancer Center.
 He has held a number of leadership positions over the years, including co-chair of the Late Effects Working Committee of the Center for International Blood and Marrow Transplant Research, chair of the Steering Committee of the NHLBI/NCI Blood and Marrow Transplant Clinical Trials Network, member of the board of directors of the Foundation for the Accreditation of Cellular Therapies, and he is a past president of the American Society of Blood and Marrow Transplantation.
 He has published more than 340 articles in peer-reviewed journals, 50 book chapters, and has edited four books.
 He served on the NMDP Board of Directors from 2007-2012 and has served on multiple NMDP committees, including Patient Services (past co-chair), New Technologies, Cord Blood, and Board Development committees.
 Dr. Wingard is medical director of a NMDP transplant center, collection center and cord blood bank.
 He received his undergraduate training at Yale University, his medical training at Johns Hopkins University and has been on the faculty at Johns Hopkins University, Emory University, and now University of Florida for the past 17 years.

-Lynn Abrahamsen, Vice Chair
+Lynn Abrahamsen, Chair-elect

 Lynn Abrahamsen has held leadership positions in health care for over 35 years.
 Most recently she served as chief operating officer and then chief executive officer of Hennepin Healthcare System in Minneapolis, until she retired in 2009.
 She led this complex public hospital and clinic system through a governance change to a 501c3 public benefit corporation with an operating board structure, and designed and optimized new operating systems related to human resources, purchasing and strategic planning.
 She also successfully installed integrated electronic records and developed a new strategic plan and master facility plan.
 These changes resulted in capital investment for additional bed capacity, renewal of the physical plant at the main campus and the addition of community clinic sites.
 She has a special interest in assuring access to quality health services for all.
 Abrahamsen has served extensively on boards of community organizations throughout her career.